Skip to content

 2. crystal specifies that the atomic positions are given in fractional coordinates of the unit cell vectors (defined by ibrav and A).

-Now we are going to look at how the atomic positions in the input file are specified.
+Now let's take a look at how the atomic positions in the unit cell are specified in the input file.

-For diamond, which has the same atomic structure as Zinc Blende, the primitive cell of diamond looks like the following:
+For diamond, which has the same atomic structure as 🔗Zinc Blende, the atomic structure looks like this:

-To specify the primitive cell shape, we first set ibrav=2, i.e. face-centred cubic (fcc) Bravais lattice.
+To specify the shape of the primitive unit cell, we first set ibrav=2, i.e. face-centred cubic (fcc) Bravais lattice.
 Internally, with ibrav=2, Quantum ESPRESSO sets the the fcc lattice vectors as:

 Warning